kradalby/kradalby.no/content/Blog/altibox-6rd-debian.md

 [TOC]

-Altibox lets its users setup IPv6 via 6rd until their dualstack network is finished and rolled out.
+Altibox lets its users setup IPv6 via 6rd until their dual stack network is finished and rolled out.
 In this post i will show you how to set it up on a Linux box that is directly connected to a Altibox modem that is configured in bridge mode.

 First of all we need the Altibox 6rd information: